-(2.0) RULE 4:13 - Combination of Emissions.
+(2.0) Rule 3:14 - Combination of Emissions.

-- a.
-If air contaminants from two or more source operations are combined prior to emission and there are adequate and reliable means reasonably susceptible to confirmation and use by the control officer for establishing a separation of the components of the combined emission to indicate the nature, extent, quantity and degree of emission arising from each such source operation, this Regulation shall apply to each such source operation separately. - b.
-If air contaminants from two or more source operations are combined prior to emission, and the combined emissions cannot be separated according to the requirements of Rule 413 (a), this Regulation on any of the source operations whose air contaminants are so combined.
+- (a) If air contaminants from two or more source operations are combined prior to emission and there are adequate and reliable means reasonably susceptible to confirmation and use by the control officer for establishing a separation of the components of the combined emission to indicate the nature, extent, quantity and degree of emission arising from each source operation, this Regulation shall apply to each such source operation separately. - (b) If air contaminants from two or more source operations are combined prior to emission, and the combined emissions cannot be separated according to the requirements of Rule 3:14 (a), this Regulation shall apply to the source operations whose air contaminants are so combined.